truenas/middleware/docs/userguide/index.rst

 +-------------+----------------+-----------------------------------------------------------------------------+

 FreeNAS® systems with multiple IP addresses or interfaces can use a portal to provide services on different interfaces or subnets.
 This can be used to configure multi-path I/O (MPIO).
 MPIO is more efficient than a link aggregation.

-If the
-FreeNAS® system has multiple configured interfaces, p ortals can also be used to provide network access control.
+If the FreeNAS® system has multiple configured interfaces, portals can also be used to provide network access control.
 For example, consider a system with four interfaces configured with the following addresses:

 192.168.1.1/24